Cycling in the Pyrenees – a helpful guide for your holiday

 We recommend staying in: Lourdes, Argeles Gazost or Bagneres de Bigorre

-This region is characterised by 3 different valleys, the Val d’Azun, Vallee de Gave and Vallee de Campan.
-Lourdes sits just outside all 3 valleys while Argeles Gazost sits in the Vallee de Gave and Bagneres de Bigorre in the Vallee de Campam.
+This region is characterized by 3 different valleys, the Val d’Azun, Vallee de Gave, and Vallee de Campan.
+Lourdes sits just outside all 3 valleys while Argeles Gazost sits in the Vallee de Gave and Bagneres de Bigorre in the Vallee de Campan.
 We chose these 3 towns as bases because they give you the best access to all the rides in the area.
 All three towns have everything you need for a cycling base in terms of accommodation, places to eat and drink, bike hire and shops as well as other activities off the bike.
 All the towns are accessible by public transport and easy to get to without the need for a car.

-The town is situated 20 km south-west of Tarbes and has a population of 13,500.
+The town is situated 20 km southwest of Tarbes and has a population of 13,500.
 It is a popular tourist destination with over 5 million visitors each year who come for religious and pilgrimage purposes.
-Lourdes is well connected to transport with air, rail, bus and car all options.
+Lourdes is well connected to transport with air, rail, bus, and car all options.
 Lourdes is on the TGV network with multiple services each day to Bordeaux.
 Regional trains will take you to Toulouse in one direction and Bayonne in the other.

 Sitting in the shadow of the imposing Hautacam, Argeles Gazost is 13km from Lourdes and has a population of 3,000.
 It is a popular summer tourist location and the town is always full of cyclists and hikers.
 Local buses and taxis run from here to Lourdes to connect with other transport options.
 The Tour de France often passes through the town as riders make their way off the Col du Soulor and onto Col du Tourmalet or other climbs.

-Sitting on the road leading to both Col du Tourmalet and Col d’Aspin, Bagneres de Bigorre is 21km to the south east of Lourdes and has a population of 7,500.
+Sitting on the road leading to both Col du Tourmalet and Col d’Aspin, Bagneres de Bigorre is 21km to the southeast of Lourdes and has a population of 7,500.
 Like Argeles Gazost it is a popular summer tourist destination and a regular feature in the Tour de France.
 It is connected to Lourdes by bus and taxi.

 Climbs in this region: Col d’Aspin, Horquette d’ Ancizan, Col de Azet, Col de Perysourde, Col de Portet, Pla d’Adet, Route des lacs

-We recommend staying in: Saint Lary Soulan
+We recommend staying in Saint Lary Soulan

-This region is characterised by a single valley running broadly from the town of Lannemezan near the A64 all the way to the Spanish border.
+This region is characterized by a single valley running broadly from the town of Lannemezan near the A64 all the way to the Spanish border.
 Saint Lary Soulan sits 40km to the south of Lannemezan and has a population of 900.
 It is a popular ski destination in the winter months and as such has plenty of accommodation options for you to choose from.
 The closest train station is Lannemezan and there is a bus service that runs regularly between the two towns.

 Climbs in the region: Col de Perysourde, Col de Mentés, Port de Balés, Superbagneres, Col de Portet d’Aspet.

-We recommend staying in: Bagneres de Luchon
+We recommend staying in Bagneres de Luchon

 The town of Bagneres de Luchon sits close to the Spanish border and has a population of 2,500.
 The town has a rich history with cycling and was the start location for the very first stage of the Tour de France held in the Pyrenees in 1910.
-It regularly features as a start or finish location.
+It regularly features as a stage start or stage finish location.
 Bagneres de Luchon is well set up for cycling and there are plenty of mountains to challenge you within easy reach.
-The closest rail station is 38km away in Gourdan-Polignan where you can travel to Toulouse in one direction or Lourdes, Pau and Bordeaux in the other.
+The closest rail station is 38km away in Gourdan-Polignan where you can travel to Toulouse in one direction or Lourdes, Pau, and Bordeaux in the other.
 Bus services connect the train station to the town.

 Climbs in the region: Col de Pailheres, Ax 3 Domain, Plateau de Beille

-We recommend staying in: Ax les Thermes or Foix
+We recommend staying in Ax les Thermes or Foix

 This region is closest to the Mediterranean Ocean and not far from both Andorra and Spain.
 It is the closest region to Toulouse and offers plenty of riding options for you to enjoy.

 The largest town in this region, Foix has a population of 9,500.
 It is well connected to Toulouse by train and has everything for the cyclist.
 The town sits on the outskirts of the Ariege National Park and you will find plenty of riding options here.
-Like the other areas, the Tour de France is a regular visitor to this part of the Pyrenees and Foix has been used as start and finish locations on numerous occasions.
+Like the other areas, the Tour de France is a regular visitor to this part of the Pyrenees and Foix has been used as a start and finish location on numerous occasions.

 The village of Ax les Thermes sits in a valley within the mountains.
-It is a small town of 1,200 and connected to both Foix and Toulouse by rail.
+It is a small town of 1,200 and is connected to both Foix and Toulouse by rail.
 Despite its small size there are plenty of places to choose from to stay and everything you need for a holiday.
 The ski resort of Ax 3 Domaine overlooks the town.

 If you have any questions about where to base yourself in the Pyrenees please feel free to contact us at firstname.lastname@example.org